geoext/geoext/universal-app.md

 #### Use GeoExt as ExtJS package

 The released version of GeoExt are available as a ExtJS package.
-We need to tell Sencha cmd where it can find the `GeoExt3` package.
+We need to tell Sencha cmd where it can find the `GeoExt` package.

 ```
 sencha package repo add GeoExt http://geoext.github.io/geoext/cmd/pkgs